 Opening a restaurant is an exciting venture…and an expensive one.
 Use this restaurant expenses checklist to plan for and create budgets for each of these key investments.

-- Space – Budget $________
+- Commercial space – Budget $________

-- Kitchen equipment and supplies – Budget $________
+- Renovations and decor – Budget $________

-- Furniture – Budget $________
+- Kitchen supplies and equipment – Budget $________

-- Technology – Budget $________
+- Restaurant technology – Budget $________

 - Licenses and permits – Budget $________